kjkubik/MechaCar_Statistical_Analysis/README.md

 To determine whether the mean PSI values are equal to the population mean 1500 for the total lots and for each lot individually, one-sample t-tests were performed and the results are shown below.

 The first t-test (shown below) is performed on the entire dataset.
 The resulting data from the t-test shows us a p-value of .06028.
 This p-value is above the normal statistical significance level of 5%.
-Therefore, the p-value indicates the null hypothesis shouldn't be rejected and the means are statistically similar.
+Therefore, the p-value indicates the null hypothesis should not be rejected and the means are statistically similar.
 ![](images/D3-1.png)

-The other t-tests performed are on each of the dataset's lot number subsets.
-The first and second lots, Lot1 and Lot2, each show a p-value agreeing with the entire dataset's results.
+As for the other t-tests.
+Lot1 and Lot 2 are not below the 5% statistical significant's level.
+Therefore, we do not have sufficient evidence to reject the null hypothesis.
+The two means are statistically similar.
+Both p-values agree with the entire dataset's results.

 ![](images/D3-2.png)![](images/D3-3.png)

-It is not until we observe Lot3's resulting t-test that we are able to see a statistical significace level of 5%.
+However, when observing Lot3's resulting t-test, we are able to see the p-level is under the statistical significace level of 5%.
+Therefore, we reject the null hypothesis.

 ![](images/D3-4.png)

-Summary: We do not have sufficient evidence to reject the null hypothesis for lots 1 and 2 however, and we would state that the two means are statistically similar.
+Summary: We do not have sufficient evidence to reject the null hypothesis for lots 1 and 2.
+However, we would reject the null hypothosis and state Lot3 is not statistically similar to the population.

 ## Design a Study Comparing the MechaCar to the Competition

+MechaCar needs to make sure they are selling as many cars as they can possibly can.
+They are attempting to use their current customer car search engine to come up with factors important to the drivers of their current vewhicles.

+MechaCar will be able to gather the following data:

+- maximum speed the car(s) will go
+- engine size
+- ease of mantanence
+- safety features
+- crash dummy test score
+- safety ratings/scores
+- maintenance costs
+- warranties
+- overall cost of the vehicle
+- comfortability rating
+- user friendliness
+- designed for the buyer rating (does the customer like the look and feel of the car)

+Once the data is gathered, it will be studied first by attempting linear regression, summary and t-tests.The question that our study will attempt answering is: Does anyone of these metrics effect the number of cars sold?

+The null hypothesis will the following (where x is one of the metrics given): If x is not related to the number of cars sold, then this metric will not be found as part of a customer's search.

+If any of the data is found to be of any statistical significants, it will be used in an ANOVA analysis with other customer database obtained by MechaCar.